Linting

 We highly recommend using the @fedify/lint package in your federated server app to catch common mistakes early and enforce best practices.

 Fedify provides the @fedify/lint package, which includes lint rules specifically designed for Fedify applications.
-It supports both Deno Lint and ESLint, so you can use it regardless of your JavaScript/TypeScript runtime.
+It supports Deno Lint, ESLint, and Oxlint, so you can use it regardless of your JavaScript/TypeScript runtime.

 The plugin includes rules that check for: